MidoriAppleCore/3d-newton-fractal/README.md

+To the best of my knowledge, this framework of interpreting a parameter-indexed family of Newton fractals as a continuous 3D structure formed by stacking slices along the parameter axis has not been explored in detail in the existing literature.
+I’m sharing it here in the hope that someone with a stronger mathematical background might pick it up and take it further.
+If you do, let me know!
+I’ve been obsessed Newton fractals for more than a decade, and I’d love to see what you make of this idea.

 When extending a Newton fractal into three dimensions, we introduce a parameter $t$ that acts as a third spatial coordinate.
 Consider the family of functions

 $$